Director, 2014-15: Diane LeBlanc (Interdisciplinary Studies), writing, women's and gender studies

 For more information about FYW and WRI, see COMPREHENSIVE GRADUATION REQUIREMENTS.

-This course guides English language learners through the conventions of U.S. academic culture and discourse with emphasis on liberal arts education.
+This course guides multilingual international students through the conventions of U.S. academic culture and discourse with emphasis on liberal arts education.
 Students practice reading, writing, speaking, and listening to develop skills and confidence in college writing.
 The course also includes extensive discussion of academic integrity and responsible use of information.
-Students must pass the course with a grade of C or higher in order to enroll in Writing 111.
+Students must pass the course with a grade of C or higher in order to enroll in WRIT 111.
 Offered fall semester only.

 This course provides supplemental instruction in reading, writing, and critical thinking in conjunction with a designated course.
 Students practice reading course-specific texts, focusing writing topics, writing essay and short answer exams, developing research habits, indentifying and using discipline-specific sources, and writing for general and specific audiences.
 Supplemental assignments complement writing in the designated course.
 Prerequisite: concurrent enrollment in a designated full-credit course.
 May be repeated once with a different designated course.